-- 1) Promote a safe, orderly, respectful and stimulating school environment, free from intimidation, discrimination and harassment, supporting active teaching and learning. - 2) Follow the Code of Conduct; know, abide by and enforce school rules in a fair and consistent manner. - 3) Inform and review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 4) Inform the School Board about educational trends, including student discipline. - 5) Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs - 6) Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 7) Address all areas of school-related safety concerns.
+- 1. Promote a safe, orderly and stimulating school environment that supports teaching and learning. - 2.
+Inform and review with district administrators the policies of the board of education and state and federal laws relating to school operations and management. - 3.
+Inform the board about procedures relating to student discipline. - 4.
+Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - H. Board of Education

-Expectations for Board of Education